vando026/successr/README.md

 ```

 ### Mac OS
-No successful installation reported on a Mac yet.
+Installation on a Mac unsuccessful.